YuviniVelasquez/embedded_systems_shields_up/README.md

 # Embedded Systems - Shields Up
-## An analysis, debugging, and managment of most common errors in embedded systems.
+## An analysis, debugging, and managment of software errors in embedded systems.

 ## **Introduction**